sahibjotsingh/Replicated-File-Distributed-System/README.md

 * Each Server updates the file read and write permissions across all servers

 ## Prerequisites
-Make a textfile.txt file at each of the following locations:
+Add a textfile.txt file at each of the following folders:
    * D:\Server files\Server1
    * D:\Server files\Server2
    * D:\Server files\Server3